TeamHG-Memex/eli5/docs/source/_notebooks/keras-image-classifiers.rst

     Logits,	Dense,	(None, 1000),	1281000

 Rough print but okay.
-Let's pick a few convolutional layers that are 'far apart' and do Grad-CAM on them:
+Let’s pick a few convolutional layers that are ‘far apart’ and do Grad-CAM on them:

 .. code:: ipython3